Homemade Queso fresco without vinegar or lemon, just the fresh and natural flavor of the milk. A traditional cheese in many Latin cuisines.

 It is essential to sterilize all instruments and the cloth first: boil everything for 10 minutes in the same pot used later to make the cheese.
 Do not forget:

 - Warm the milk in a large pot over medium-high heat until it reaches a temperature of 31-34 degrees C (91F).
 It is essential to have a thermometer to control the temperature of the process.
 It took 7 minutes in my kitchen, but it will depend on the flame and the pot you use.
 Turn off the heat.

 - Dissolve a tablet of rennet in 1 tablespoon of water.
 Add the rennet to the warm milk, and stir for 3 minutes.
 Let stand without stirring for 1 hour and a half until you can cleanly remove a piece of the surface with a knife and it is set.
 The time varies depending on the kitchen’s temperature; it can take up to 2 hours and something in winter.

 - Cut with a table knife from the top to the bottom of the pot in 2 x 2 cm.
 Let stand 15 minutes more in the pot, shaking gently every couple of minutes to “release” the serum.

 - Cover the colander with the cheesecloth.
 Strain the curd and let drain without stirring for 5 min, then lift with the cloth forming a ball to drain more liquid.
 Add the salt and stir gently.

-- Put the curdled milk in the plastic mold with holes that allow drainage, give it a proper shape.
+- Put the curdled milk in the plastic mold with holes that allow drainage, giving it a proper shape.
 Put some weight (can be a pair of cans).
 Let it rest in the refrigerator for at least 6 hours or overnight.

 - Keep refrigerated.
-It is normal for the fresh cheese to release more serum, drain.
-It lasts only a couple of days.
+It is usual for the fresh cheese to release more serum.
+Keep draining it.
+It lasts only 4-6 days.